Americans are starting to buy real clothes again

-“It was like a switch went off and I realized, oh my goodness, I have to go back into the world,” said Stokes, 31, a senior manager for an upscale luggage company, who has been working out of his Brooklyn apartment for the past year.
+“It was like a switch went off and I realized, oh my goodness, I have to go back into the world,” said Stokes, 31, a senior manager for an upscale luggage company.
+He has been working out of his Brooklyn apartment for the past year.
 “I can’t keep wearing this rotation of old college T-shirts and sweatpants.”

-Consumers are buying — or at least browsing for — clothing and shoes again, signaling growing optimism as life begins inching toward normal.
+Consumers are buying — or at least browsing for — clothing and shoes, signaling growing optimism as life begins inching toward normal.
 Madewell and Anthropologie are seeing a resurgence in dress sales, while Bonobos reports rising demand for suits, dress shirts and tuxedos.
 Other retailers say they’ve noticed growing interest in trendy tops, wide-leg jeans, even resort wear and swimsuits, as Americans prepare to head back to the office, book summer vacations and make other post-vaccination plans.

 The revived interest in apparel could be an early hint of the burst of spending that many economists expect to take hold as the country approaches herd immunity more quickly than anticipated and savings rates surge to new highs.
-The Biden administration is well ahead of schedule in terms of its vaccine delivery goals, offering new hope of a swift and imminent economic recovery.
+President Biden’s administration is ahead of schedule in terms of its vaccine delivery goals, offering new hope of a swift and imminent economic recovery.

 “All of a sudden apparel and footwear sales are starting to show some signs of life,” said Marshal Cohen, a retail analyst for market research firm NPD Group.
 “We have a vaccine, people are planning vacations and socializing again.
 There is a light at the end of the tunnel.
 And so what are people doing?
 They’re saying, ‘I need a new outfit.
-I need to feel good again, I need to feel alive and refreshed.’”
+I need to feel good again.
+I need to feel alive and refreshed.’ ”

 More than half of U.S. consumers plan to buy apparel in the coming months, making it the top category of anticipated spending, followed by footwear and beauty products, according to NPD.

 Driving that enthusiasm, analysts say, is pent-up demand from more than a year of depressed spending.
-Clothing sales plummeted 86 percent in the first months of the pandemic and have yet to recover, federal data show.
+Clothing sales plummeted 86 percent in the first months of the pandemic and have yet to recover, federal data shows.
 In February, Americans spent $19.6 million at clothing and accessories stores, down 11 percent from a year earlier, according to the Commerce Department.
 Overall retail sales, meanwhile, grew 6.3 percent in that period.

-The sudden uptick in demand — which is likely to be boosted by the latest round of $1,400 stimulus checks going out this week — has created fresh challenges for an industry already upended by the pandemic.
-Many retailers are still struggling to anticipate consumer demand and spending patterns, while also dealing with supply chain hiccups and shipping delays.
+The sudden uptick in demand — which is likely to be boosted by the latest round of $1,400 stimulus checks going out this week — has created fresh challenges for an industry upended by the pandemic.
+Many retailers are still struggling to anticipate consumer demand and spending patterns, while dealing with supply chain hiccups and shipping delays.
 The result, analysts say, has been an ongoing guessing game of what items will be popular, and when.

-At Everlane, a clothing retailer known for ethically sourced staples, executives say they’ve seen rising demand for high-waisted denim and woven pants in the last few weeks, as well as increasing interest in blazers, tailored jackets, dresses and sandals.
+At Everlane, a clothing retailer known for ethically sourced staples, executives say they’ve seen rising demand for high-waisted denim and woven pants in the past few weeks, as well as increasing interest in blazers, tailored jackets, dresses and sandals.
 There’s been another big shift, too: Shoppers are gravitating toward bright colors and vibrant patterns.

-“Prior to Covid, black was always a top selling color regardless of the item,” Sonia Martin, the company’s vice president of design, said in an email.
+“Prior to covid, black was always a top-selling color regardless of the item,” Sonia Martin, the company’s vice president of design, said in an email.
 Now “there is a sense of optimism and boldness in how people are shopping.”

 As consumers venture back into shopping malls and fill online carts, retailers say they’re adjusting accordingly by ramping up orders for spring merchandise and displaying wide-leg jeans and colorful tops more prominently.
 They are also continuing to emphasize comfort.
-Bonobos, the men’s brand where sales of tailored clothing are up 48 percent from last month, is adding more casual, wrinkle-resistant pieces for work and weddings, according to chief executive Micky Onvural.
+Bonobos, the men’s brand whose sales of tailored clothing are up 48 percent from last month, is adding more casual, wrinkle-resistant pieces for work and weddings, according to chief executive Micky Onvural.

-Meanwhile, Express, the mall chain known for outfitting young professionals, is doubling down on knit suits and “hyper stretch” chinos.
-Sales of suits, as well as dresses and tops, have picked up in the last several weeks, driven by brisk demand in states such as Florida and Texas that have loosened covid restrictions, according to chief executive Tim Baxter.
+Meanwhile Express, the mall chain store known for outfitting young professionals, is doubling down on knit suits and “hyper stretch” chinos.
+Sales of suits, as well as dresses and tops, have picked up in the past several weeks, driven by brisk demand in states such as Florida and Texas that have loosened pandemic restrictions, according to chief executive Tim Baxter.

 “What we’re seeing emerging — certainly in those states in the last couple of weeks, but across all states in the past week — is a resurgence of consumer demand for apparel and accessories,” he said.
 “We are beginning to see some pretty significant changes in consumer behavior.”

 Store employees and managers, he said, have reported an increase in customers shopping for interview clothes, as well as outfits for Easter celebrations, graduations and weddings.
-The company has invested heavily in suits — in black, navy and gray for men, and black for women — in anticipations of a reopening surge.
+The company has invested heavily in suits — black, navy and gray for men and black for women — in anticipation of a reopening surge.

 But analysts caution a spike in spring and summer apparel sales isn’t likely to last.
 Retailers, they said, have to be prepared to dial back inventory quickly as an initial burst of demand wanes.
-There are still nearly 10 million fewer jobs than existed before the pandemic and more than 4 million people left the labor force altogether, which could create more obstacles to a full recovery.
+There are still nearly 10 million fewer jobs than existed before the pandemic, and more than 4 million people left the labor force altogether, which could create more obstacles to a full recovery.

 “Retailers have to be careful that they don’t think this is the total recovery because it’s not,” said Cohen of NPD.
-“It’s a false positive — there’s going to be a rush to go out but that doesn’t mean it’s going to sustain at that level.”
+“It’s a false positive — there’s going to be a rush to go out, but that doesn’t mean it’s going to sustain at that level.”

 Buying patterns have also shifted.
 While retailers used to promote inventory for the upcoming season — selling spring merchandise in the winter, for example — retailers say there’s an increasing focus on the immediate.
 After a year of so much uncertainty, consumers are treading carefully, buying only what they need now.

 “We’re not thinking about traditional seasons anymore,” said Lori Coulter, chief executive of Summersalt, a women’s clothing brand known for its swimsuits.
-“We’re thinking about things month-to-month: What our customer needs in January, what she might need in February or June.”
+“We’re thinking about things month-to-month: what our customer needs in January, what she might need in February or June.”

 The company, which expanded its loungewear, pajamas and underwear lines during the pandemic, has doubled down on bold florals, bright colors and whimsical patterns to appeal to consumers who are ready to make a statement.
 Sales of resort wear, summer dresses and pool coverups are also on the rise, as shoppers gravitate more toward vacation-focused swimwear than the functional and athletic pieces that were popular last summer.